+'''

-$\mbox{\tt JINCIS}\ \mbox{Ages}\ 6$ to 10 (if you were born between 2014 to 2018)
+JINCIS Ages 6 to 10 (if you were born between 2015 to 2019)

-BANTAMS Ages 11 & 12 (if you were born in 2012 or 2013)
+BANTAMS Ages 11 & 12 (if you were born in 2013 or 2014)

-INTERS Age 13 (if you were born in 2011) SENIORS Age 14 (if you were born in 2010)
+INTERS Age 13 (if you were born in 2012)

+SENIORS Age 14 (if you were born in 2011)

-SUPER SENIORS Age 15 (if you were born in 2009)
+SUPER SENIORS Age 15 (if you were born in 2010)

-You will have one or two counsellors.
+'''

 There are generally two counsellors for campers living in cabins and one for campers living in tents.
 Your counsellors are there to help you with anything you need.
 They will wake you up in the morning, eat meals with you, hang out with you during free time and be there at night when you are going to bed.
 They are ALWAYS there for you, whenever you need to talk, play or just want to hang out.
 You can go to your counsellor for whatever you need.

 Most of our counsellors have grown up at Onondaga Camp and have been through our Leader-in-Training (LIT) program.
 We also have several staff from other countries around the world.
-No matter whether our staff are new or returning, they are all caring individuals who are there to make sure you have a fun-filled time at camp.
+No matter whether our staff are 2 new or returning, they are all caring individuals who are there to make sure you have a fun-filled time at camp.